Oh. my. gosh. Oh my gosh! You must try these Crunchy almond butter chocolate bites right now. Now people!

 Anyways.
 The whole point of me mentioning the almond butter chocolate I bought today was to let you know where I got the idea to make these bites tonight.
 We have handful of almonds on hand (and by handful I mean 3 bags), and I figured I could play around with chocolate, homemade almond butter, and puffed quinoa (which apparently doesn’t exist in stores).

-A chocolate dessert ball made from homemade almond butter, puffed quinoa, and dark chocolate.
+A chocolate dessert ball made from homemade almond butter, sprouted buckwheat, and dark chocolate.

 - 2 Cups Roasted Almonds lightly salted